Skip to main content

 • Clear about cancellation policy

-• Directly connected to the selected property
+• Connected to the selected property

 • Simple enough to complete the booking